dgroomes/gradle-playground/multi-module/README.md

 ---

-Read more about Gradle's support for Multi-project builds at the [official doc site](https://docs.gradle.org/current/userguide/kotlin_dsl.html#sec:multi_project_builds).
+Read more about Gradle's support for multi-project builds at the [official doc site](https://docs.gradle.org/current/userguide/kotlin_dsl.html#sec:multi_project_builds).

 ## Instructions

-* The interesting part of this project is the Gradle configuration.
+1. The interesting part of this project is the Gradle configuration.
 So, read the `build.gradle.kts` files.
 But still, it's useful to execute the example applications to prove that it works.
 Follow the below steps to build and run the applications.
+2. Use Java 17
-* Run `module-a`:
+3. Run `module-a`:
    * `./gradlew :module-a:run`
-* Run `module-b`:
+4. Run `module-b`:
    * `./gradlew :module-b:run`

 ## Wish List